ArpitGupta4957/ArpitGupta4957/README.md

 <img src="https://holopin.me/arpitgupta4957" alt="An image of @arpitgupta4957's Holopin badges" />
 </a>
 </div>
 <h2 align="left">Hi 👋!
-My name is Arpit Gupta and I'm a Software Developer, passionate about App Development, AI, and problem-solving.</h2>
+My name is Arpit Gupta and I'm a Developer, passionate about App Development, AI, and problem-solving.</h2>

 ###